Phone-GWP-group

 Packaging colour psychology can have a surprisingly large impact on the success of your products

 Common examples include using reds and yellows for brands targeting youthful markets.
-Green branding and packaging suggests to consumers that products are fresh and environmentally friendly.
-Even if subconsciously, the perception of blue is trustworthy, dependable, and intelligent (the reason it is common for consumer electronics brands).
+Green branding and packaging suggest to consumers that products are fresh and environmentally friendly.
+Even subconsciously, the perception of blue is trustworthy, dependable, and intelligent (which is why it is common in consumer electronics brands).

-In short, selecting a colour for your packaging shouldn’t be a decision you take lightly (or without adequate care and research).
+In short, selecting a colour for your packaging shouldn’t be a decision you make lightly (or without adequate care and research).

-Knowing the type of message or emotion that colours evoke as part of packaging colour psychology is only the beginning.
+Knowing the type of message or emotion that colours evoke in packaging colour psychology is only the beginning.

 To create a striking packaging design that truly reflects your brand purpose or the characteristics of your products, it is usually necessary to use more than a single colour.

 The use of high contrast colours can make specific design elements more noticeable and prominent.
-Text, symbols, graphics, and other design elements can stand out when using contrasting colours carefully.
+Text, symbols, graphics, and other design elements can stand out when used with carefully chosen contrasting colours.

-For example, a red and yellow colour scheme would provide sufficient contrast, whereas orange and yellow are too similar and result in elements lacking clarity and visual standout.
+For example, a red-and-yellow colour scheme would provide sufficient contrast, whereas orange and yellow are too similar and result in elements that lack clarity and visual standout.
 Darker colours contrast best with lighter colours.

 The colour wheel